 From the Golden Gate Bridge to the legendary cable cars, San Francisco is a tourist’s paradise.
 With an endless list of sites to see and wonders to experience, it can be hard to narrow down the ultimate itinerary when you only have a couple of days to spare.
-Here, we’ve picked the best activities to add to your travel list if you’re looking to explore San Francisco in 2 days.
+Here, we’ve picked the best activities to add to your San Francisco 2 day itinerary:

 Day 1: Morning

 If you have two days in San Francisco, kick things off with a visit to arguably the most famous prison in the world.
 The notorious Alcatraz Island in the San Francisco Bay was once a fort, military prison and maximum security federal penitentiary.
 Home to equally infamous inmates such as Al Capone and George “Machine Gun” Kelly in its day, Alcatraz is open to tourists who want to learn about the complex history of the island.